Ready to go with cloth diapers?

-Diapers vary quite a bit in size and fit from baby to baby.
+Fitted diapers vary quite a bit in size and fit from baby to baby.

-Your cloth diapering system can be all one type of diaper or a combination of different cloth diaper types.
+Your cloth diapering system can be all one type of diaper or a combination of

 This will also increase the

-absorbency of your cloth diapers.
+absorbancy of your cloth diapers.
 Do not worry if you notice that your cloth diapers

 "quilt up" during this process.
 This is normal.